 Second round and final recall auditions will be held in person.

 More details on the first round audition video, second round auditions and final recall auditions preparation are available on our Acting auditions webpages.

 Find more details of our Acting audition requirements.

 The MA Acting programme is no longer offered.
 Guildhall accepts the same number of students on to its Acting programmes via the BA (Hons) Acting programme.
 Applicants who have a university degree but are seeking a drama school training are encouraged to consider applying for the BA instead, the fees for which are charged at the same rate.

-Applications for 2023/24 entry for our BA Production Arts, BA Digital Design & Production and MA Collaborative Theatre Production & Design open on 30 September 2022.
+Applications for 2024/25 entry for our BA Production Arts, BA Digital Design & Production and MA Collaborative Performance Making open on 29 September 2023.

 When you apply for a Production Arts programme and meet our entry criteria, an interview will be scheduled for you.

 We will consider all reasonable adjustments to enable you to achieve the very best from your audition or interview.
 You will be asked to provide details of any adjustments you may require on your application form, but you can also contact us directly using the contact details below.

 For students who have a physical disability which will affect access arrangements, we will ensure auditions are held in a room with step-free access.

 It is not necessary to request extra time as our auditions and interviews are not normally time-limited.
 However, if you are required to take sight reading or a test, and declare a visual impairment and/or dysgraphia/dyslexia or other specific learning difficulties, you will be entitled to extra time.